Very Simple Responsive Image Gallery (Pure HTML CSS)

-Welcome to a tutorial on how to create a simple responsive image gallery with pure HTML and CSS.
+Welcome to a tutorial on how to create a simple responsive image gallery with HTML and CSS.
 Yes, there are plenty of such “image galleries” all over the Internet.
-So here’s one that is fuss-free, CSS-only, and does not use any third-party frameworks – Read on!
+But here’s one that is fuss-free and does not use any third-party frameworks – Read on!

 TABLE OF CONTENTS